 7.7.4 Only clubs from the participating leagues/competitions can participate in the Match of the Week.

 7.7.7 In the absence of a veto submitted in a timely manner and in the correct form, the teams designated for the Match of the Week are obliged to comply with the set match date.
 It is not permitted to postpone a match date.

 7.8 Promotion and relegation

 7.8.1 The type and number of promotions and relegations can change until the end of the season.
 The colour markings in the league tables should be used as a guideline.

 7.8.2 After identifying the potential new German teams, the strongest new team will be determined in an evening tournament.
 On another day, this team will compete against the first-placed team from League THREE in a best of three system (all matches will be played until a winner is determined (if necessary extra time and penalty shoot-out) and the series will end once a team has won twice) in Challenge Match #1.
 The loser of the series will start in League TWO and the winner in League ONE.

 7.9 Super ProLeague

 7.9.1 Play dates: The default SPL match dates are 20:45 and 21:15 (German time) on Tuesdays.
-In the case of a third match, the standard match date is 21:45 (German time).These may only be postponed if both teams agree and the SPL admins approve.
+In the case of a third match, the default match date is 21:45 (German time).These may only be postponed if both teams agree and the SPL admins approve.
 The knockout phase follows this schedule.
 Should at least one of the teams for a match be of Italian, Portuguese or Spanish nationality, the default match dates are one hour later: 21:45, 22:15 and 22:45.